The History of the YELLOW RIBBON

 Surely we can bring some word of exhortation.

-And the cry should not just be, "God bless America".
+And the cry should not just be the petition, "God bless America".